atingfelix/Skyline-Tech/README.md

-# Student Exam Grade
+# Student Record
-Is used to evaluate and provide feedback on students work.
+Is a document or file of general school information that typically contains grades, attentance, discipline, standardized assessment reports and other information from a students educational career.

 # Function
-To communicate the achievement status of the students to thier parents and other stakeholders.
 To provide incentives for students to learn.
 To evaluate the effectiveness of instructional programs.
 To provide evidence of the students lack of effort or inappropriate responsibility.
-To select, identify, or group students for certain educational programs.